pharmaverse/envsetup/tests/testthat/_snaps/R4.4/autos.md

        The following objects are added to .GlobalEnv:

-          'not_a_conflict_qa'
+          'my_conflict', 'not_a_conflict_qa'

-       The following objects were not added to .GlobalEnv as they already exist:
+       The following objects were overwritten in .GlobalEnv:

           'my_conflict'

-       The following objects were not added to .GlobalEnv as they already exist:
+       The following objects are added to .GlobalEnv:

           'inc1'

+       The following objects were overwritten in .GlobalEnv:

+          'inc1'

-       The following objects were not added to .GlobalEnv as they already exist:
+       The following objects are added to .GlobalEnv:

           'inc2'

+       The following objects were overwritten in .GlobalEnv:

+          'inc2'

-       The following objects were not added to .GlobalEnv as they already exist:
+       The following objects are added to .GlobalEnv:

           'inc3'

+       The following objects were overwritten in .GlobalEnv:

+          'inc3'

        The following objects are added to .GlobalEnv:

-          'not_a_conflict_prod'
+          'my_conflict', 'not_a_conflict_prod'

-       The following objects were not added to .GlobalEnv as they already exist:
+       The following objects were overwritten in .GlobalEnv:

           'my_conflict'